Anthony-Wang79/anthony-wang79.github.io/_pages/bio.md

 Conference Presentations
 ------
+- The 5th World Risk and Insurance Economics Congress (WRIEC), and 2025 American Risk and Insurance Association (ARIA) Annual Meeting, Calgary, Canada, 2025
 - The 14th China International Conference on Insurance and Risk Management (CICIRM), Ningbo, China, 2024
 - The 6th Fudan-Ulm Symposium on Finance and Insurance, Shanghai, China, 2024
 - The 7th China Health Economics Forum (CHEF), Beijing, China, 2024